 Introduction

-The Connecticut Energy Efficiency Board (EEB) requested that the evaluation team of NMR Group, Inc. and DNV GL perform a comprehensive central air conditioning (CAC) impact and process evaluation.
-The team worked with the EEB evaluation consultant to scope the objectives and methods for this study in 2012 and engaged in data collection and analysis activities in both 2012 (impact) and 2013 (impact and process).
+The Connecticut Energy Efficiency Board (EEB) requested that the evaluation team of NMR Group, Inc. and DNV GL perform a comprehensive central air conditioning (CAC) impact evaluation and conduct market research to identify methods to better induce early replacement of CAC units among program participants.
+The team worked with the EEB evaluation consultant to scope the objectives and methods for this study in 2012 and engaged in data collection and analysis activities in both 2012 (impact) and 2013 (impact and market research).
 This report describes the objectives of the study, the methods and analysis procedures used, and the study findings.

 Research Objectives